open-mmlab/mmagic/docs/en/install.rst

 These packages can be installed in various ways.
 Here we describe some best practices.

-If you have difficulties installing MMEditing, please feel free to `open a discussion <https://github.com/open-mmlab/mmediting/discussions>`_ and describe your situations.
+If you have difficulties installing MMEditing, please feel free to `open a discussion <https://github.com/open-mmlab/mmediting/discussions>`_ and describe the error and the steps you have tried.
 The community are happy to help.

 Prerequisites